Amalgamator/EVE-Caravanserai/README.md

 ## Privacy

 Everything runs locally.
 Your Client ID, character tokens, and all market data are stored only in `caravanserai.db` on your own computer.
 Nothing is sent anywhere except CCP's official ESI API (`esi.evetech.net`) and your calls to the Fuzzworks market data service (`market.fuzzwork.co.uk`).

+## Upcoming Features

+- When the user wants to select new structures/stations as source and destination, we now use a page refresh.
+This could be made user-friendly by adding a deselect button of sorts.
+- We want a filter for meta levels ('show only T1' or 'show T1 up to deadspace' or 'no deadspace and officer')